fluthjs/fluth-doc/docs/en/api/stream.md

 - Details

-  - Actively emit data in the current stream, payload is the data.
-When it is Promise.reject(xxx), the subsequent then behaves the same as promise's then;
+  - Current stream pushes data, payload is the data.
+When it's Promise.reject(xxx) or Promise.reject(xxx), subsequent then behaves consistently with promise's then;
-  - The second parameter indicates whether the current stream is finished.
-When set to true, subsequent set and next will no longer execute, and after each node in the stream is executed, the node's afterComplete callback will be triggered, then the node's unsubscribe method will be called automatically.
+  - The second parameter indicates whether the current stream ends.
+When set to true, subsequent set and next will no longer execute, and after the stream executes each node, it will trigger the node's afterComplete callback function, then automatically call the node's unsubscribe method

 - Example
   ```typescript